-Section 1.
+SECTION 1.
 Section 3386 of the Civil Code is amended to read:

 3386.
+Neither party to an obligation can be compelled specifically to perform it, unless the other party thereto has performed, or is compellable specifically to perform, everything to which the former is entitled under the same obligation, either completely or nearly so, together with full compensation for any want of entire performance.
+Specific performance may be compelled, whether or not the agreed counterperformance is or would have been specifically enforceable, if:

-Neither-party-to-an-obligation-can-be-compelled-specifically-to-perform-it;-unless-the-other-party-thereto-has-perfermed;-or-is-compellable-specifically-to-perform;-everything-to which-the-fermer-is-entitled-under-the-same-obligation;-cither completely-or-nearly-so;-together-with-full-compensation-for-any want-of-entire-performance.
-If specific performance would otherwise be an appropriate remedy, such performance may be compelled whether or not the agreed counterperformance is or would have been specifically enforced.
-However, specific performance may be refused if the agreed counterperformance has not been substantially performed and its concurrent or future performance is not assured and cannot be secured to the satisfaction of the court.
+- (a) Specific performance would otherwise be an appropriate remedy; and - (b) The agreed counterperformance has been substantially performed or its concurrent or future performance is assured or can be secured to the satisfaction of the court.

 Comment.
-Section 3386 is amended to eliminate the requirement that, in order to obtain specific enforcement of a contract, the plaintiff be "compellable specifically to perform, everything to which the [defendant] is entitled under the same obligation."
-The amendment substitutes the rules of the Restatement of Contracts that (1) specific enforcement should not be denied in an appropriate case solely because of a lack of

-"mutuality of remedies" and (2) that such enforcement may be denied if the defendant's receipt of the counterperformance is not assured and cannot be secured to the satisfaction of the court.
-The first sentence of the section as amended is based on subdivision (1) of Section 372 of the Restatement of Contracts, and the second sentence is based on Section 373 of that Restatement.
-With respect to the second sentence, the assurance or security that the defendant will receive the counterperformance may be provided by the plaintiff's past conduct, by his economic interest in performing, or by granting a conditional decree or requiring the plaintiff to give security for his performance.
-For further pertinent discussion, see the comments and illustrations to Sections 372 and 373 of the Restatement.
+Section 3386 is amended to eliminate the requirement that, to obtain specific performance, the plaintiff be "compellable specifically to perform, everything to which the [defendant] is entitled under the same obligation."
+The amendment substitutes the rules of the Restatement of Contracts that (1) specific enforcement should not be denied in an appropriate case solely because of a lack of "mutuality of remedies" and (2) that such enforcement may be denied if the defendant's receipt of the counterperformance is not assured and cannot be secured to the satisfaction of the court.
+The introductory portion of the section as amended is based on subdivision (1) of Section 372 of the Restatement of Contracts, and subdivision (b) is based on Section 373 of that Restatement.
+With respect to subdivision (b), the assurance or security that the defendant will receive the agreed counterperformance may be provided by the plaintiff's past conduct, by his economic interest in performing, or by granting a conditional decree or requiring the plaintiff to give security for his performance.
+For further pertinent discussion, see the comments and illustrations to Sections 372 and 373 of the Restatement of Contracts.

-The second sentence of the section as amended achieves the only reasonable object of the "mutuality of remedies" rule formerly stated by the section and developed in the case law: it assures the defendant that he will not be forced to perform without receiving the agreed equivalent from the plaintiff.
+The section as amended achieves the only reasonable objective of the mutuality of remedies rule formerly stated by the section and developed in the case law: It assures that the defendant will not be forced to perform without receiving the agreed counterperformance from the plaintiff.
 See Ellis v.
 Mihelis, 60 Cal.2d 206, 215, 32 Cal.
 Rptr.
 415, 420, 384 P.2d 7, 12 (1963) ("[T]he only important consideration is whether a court of equity which is asked to specifically enforce a contract against the defendant is able to assure that he will receive the agreed performance from the plaintiff.").
-See also Recommendation and Study Relating to Mutuality of Remedy in Suits for Specific Performance, 9 Cal.
-L. Revision Comm'n Reports 000 (1969); 4 Witkin, Summary of California Law, 2818-2821 (7th ed.
+See also Recommendation and A Study Relating to Mutuality of Remedies in Suits for Specific Performance, 9 Cal.
+L. Revision Comm'n Reports 201 (1969); 4 Witkin, Summary of California Law Equity §§ 39-43 at 2818-2821 (7th ed.
 1960).